 Plus, you can cut yourself a giant slice of cookie and say, “I only had one piece!” which sounds a whole lot better than saying, “I had thirteen cookies.”

 Other than the frosting, this cookie cake contains no chocolate.
-Did you realize that Reese’s Pieces don’t actually have chocolate in them?
+Did you know that Reese’s Pieces don’t actually have chocolate in them?
 It feels like they should, but they’re really just little peanut butter candies covered in a crunchy candy shell.
-But they’re one non-chocolate candy that I fully support.
+And I have to say that they’re one non-chocolate candy I fully support.

 If you do want to add more chocolate to this (and I don’t blame you if you do!), feel free to replace the peanut butter chips with chocolate chips.
 I went back and forth on which to use, but peanut butter ultimately won out.